Request accessible format

 • Student’s name, local address, and telephone number.

-• A statement of concerns regarding the original decision.
+• Statement of concerns regarding the original decision.

 • Arguments supporting the student’s position.